Home Education WA

 Learning for life

-Welcome to HEWA – Home Education WA (formerly HBLN – Home-based Learning Network).
+Welcome to HEWA – Home Education WA (formally HBLN – Home-based Learning Network).
 We are a not-for-profit, community-based and volunteer-run organisation dedicated to providing support for home-educating families in WA.

 We are not a business or government organisation.
 We advocate for home-educating parents, provide support services such as parent workshops, home education information and publications as well as run classes, activities and special events.